 This includes credentializing the author and why should one listen to her.
 It's also a great location to talk about the features of your product or service, dispel any myths, and respond to any objections regarding the product or service.

-It's also the location where I add visual proof elements, demos, case studies, and testimonials.
-In fact, I tend not to add any testimonials until I've reached this section.
+It's also the location where I add proof elements, case studies, testimonials, etc. In fact, I tend not to add any testimonials until this point or further because they tend to be off-putting.
+(If they are vigorously aware of their problem and they're hurting already, testimonials a little early won't hurt.)

 Once they're educated, the next step is to…